 Welcome to the new website.
 It's a reworking of the previous one based upon Responsive Design Technology.
-Most of the content will now reshape itself to fit any size resolution from cell phones to traditional desktops.
+Most of the content will now reshape itself to fit any size resolution from cell phones, tablets to traditional desktops.
 My hope is that everyone will have a more enjoyable viewing experience.
-Some of the photos have been updated, and I did some much needed editing to the articles, but for the most part the site's pretty much the same.
-Enjoy.
+Some of the photos have been updated, and I did some editing to the articles, but for the most part the site's pretty much the same.

 Henry Sandman, Crossing the Ocean